Galileo-Galilei/kedro-mlflow/docs/source/05_pipeline_serving/02_custom_kedro_pipeline_model.md

     python_model=kedro_pipeline_model,
     artifacts=artifacts,
     conda_env={"python": "3.7.0", dependencies: ["kedro==0.16.5"]},
-    model_signature=model_signature
+    model_signature=model_signature,
 )
 ```

 Note that you need to provide the ``log_model`` function a bunch of non trivial-to-retrieve informations (the conda environment, the "artifacts" i.e. the persisted data you need to reuse like tokenizers / ml models / encoders, the model signature i.e. the columns names and types...).
 The ``KedroPipelineModel`` object has methods like `extract_pipeline_artifacts` to help you, but it needs some work on your side.

 > Saving Kedro pipelines as Mlflow Model objects is convenient and enable pipeline serving.
-However, it does not does not solve the decorrelation between training and inference: each time one triggers a training pipeline, (s)he must think to save it immediately afterwards. `kedro-mlflow` offers a convenient API to simplify this workflow, as described in [next section](../05_framework_ml/03_framework_solutions.md)
+However, it does not does not solve the decorrelation between training and inference: each time one triggers a training pipeline, (s)he must think to save it immediately afterwards. `kedro-mlflow` offers a convenient API to simplify this workflow, as described in the following sections.